GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-1.md

 - Use the smallest scope possible.
 For example, auto-value doesn't need to use `compile` scope, and can instead use `compile-only`, since it doesn't need to appear on the classpath of consumers.
-  - All libraries used only for testing should have `test` scope (for example junit, mockito, and truth).
+  - Libraries used only for testing should have `test` scope (for example junit, mockito, and truth).

 - Scrutinize all dependency additions.
 Whenever you add a new dependency, check the full tree of transitive dependencies that are pulled in as a result.
-If a large amount of transitive dependencies are pulled in, consider a different direct dependency.
+If a large number of transitive dependencies are pulled in, consider a different direct dependency.
+  Alternatively, if the functionality you need is small, re-implement it in your own library.
   - Maven: Run `mvn dependency:tree` (after running `mvn install -DskipTests` to build the library).
   - Gradle: Run `./gradlew dependencies`